David Martin (mayor): COVID-19 pandemic

 On April 6, 2020, before any cases of COVID-19 were reported in Connecticut, Martin was the first state or city official to announce new protocols to limit the spread of the COVID-19 virus.
 He called it "an emergency situation."
 In addition to announcing new safety protocols for visitors to City of Stamford buildings and City employees, he also requested additional funding from the Board of Representatives to combat the epidemic.

 By the end of April 2020, as the closest Connecticut city to New York City, Stamford had become the epicenter of the COVID-19 pandemic in Connecticut, and experienced around 1,000 cases.
 Using emergency powers Mayor ordered a number of restrictions, sometimes before similar restrictions were announced by the State of Connecticut.
 By late October 2020, the city had experienced what Martin called "the beginning of a second wave".
 In compliance with state guidelines, on October 29, 2020, Martin ordered new limitations in the number of people allowed in public spaces, businesses, and at various gatherings.

-Martin was aggressive regarding public safety during the pandemic.
 Stamford was the first to provide testing for City and nursing home employees and the first to provide "pop-up" testing for the general public.
 Martin redeployed employees to monitor parks and businesses for compliance with new state and local regulations.
-He expanded on-street outdoor dining for Stamford restaurants with the StrEATeries program.
-In addition to frequent "reverse 911 calls," both in English and Spanish, providing information on testing and free mask giveaways, he began a live weekly streamed update on the state of the virus in Connecticut and Stamford.
-In cooperation with the University of Connecticut he readied the UConn student dorms in Stamford (which had been opened during his term as Mayor) for potential overflow of COVID patients from Stamford Hospital at the peak of the pandemic.
+He expanded on-street outdoor dining for Stamford restaurants with the strEATeries program.
+In addition to frequent "reverse 911 calls," both in English and Spanish, providing information on testing and free mask giveaways.
+Martin began a live weekly streamed update on the state of the virus in Stamford, which then became bi-weekly in late 2021.
+In cooperation with the University of Connecticut, he readied the UConn Stamford student dorms (opened during his term as Mayor) for potential overflow of COVID patients from Stamford Hospital in early 2020.
 He formed partnerships with both Stamford Health and Community Health Centers to provide testing and open two mass vaccination sites.
 In addition, vaccination programs were conducted at numerous locations in the city including Building One Community, Bethel AME Church, Faith Tabernacle Church, Union Baptist Church, targeted low-income apartment buildings, and Stamford parks.
-The Mayor credited many non-profit organizations for their assistance in reaching and vaccinating the diverse population in Stamford resulting in Stamford having the highest vaccination rate of any major city in Connecticut.
-He reported that based on statistical analysis these actions and high vaccination rate had reduced the number of cases in Stamford relative to other cities in Connecticut and had saved perhaps as many as 100 lives.
+Starting in 2021, the city of Stamford introduced a vaccination program for homebound residents.
+Martin credited the city's health and public safety departments, volunteers, and non-profit organizations for their assistance in reaching and vaccinating the diverse population in Stamford.
+As of March 2022, about three months after Martin's departure as mayor, Stamford had the highest vaccination rate of any city in Connecticut with a population of over 100,000, and the second-highest of any municipality with a population above 50,000, behind just West Hartford.
+Martin claimed that, based on statistical analysis, the city's actions and the high vaccination rate had reduced the number of cases in Stamford relative to other cities in Connecticut and had saved perhaps between 60 and 100 lives.